uday-8870/chatpgt/README.md

-this is a simple clone of the chatgpt application which is used for the daily usage of problem solving and trouble shooting
-CAUTION: use your api key instead and try running
+This application is a basic clone of ChatGPT, designed for everyday problem-solving and troubleshooting tasks.
+Caution: Make sure to use your own API key before running it.
+Adjust the text as needed for your specific use!